 Speaking of the USP, this Microsoft office alternative comes with various templates, and you can expand the functionality by adding various extensions from the dedicated extensions store.

 Platforms supported by Apache OpenOffice: Windows, macOS, Linux

 LibreOffice was forked from OpenOffice a while back for some political reasons.
 Suitable for all intents and purposes, they’re more or less the same thing with the exception that the community followed the LibreOffice fork, and OpenOffice just hasn’t seen as much development since.

 LibreOffice is a very feature-rich free MS Office alternative suite if you want something that installs on your computer and works without an internet connection.

 In terms of cost-effectiveness, it’s pretty hard to beat.
 It has a few quirks, like need to change the default document formats to Microsoft Office formats.
 But apart from that, this free office software is an excellent choice for anyone that doesn’t require the bells and whistles of a commercial product.

 If you’re using Linux, there are great chances that you’re already using LibreOffice.
 It’s good looking, gets regular updates, supports MS Office file formats, and has a few of its own.

 The free office suite is also one of the best open-source software for Microsoft Windows, so Windows users might want to consider it in place of the closed source MS Office.

-Platforms supported by LibreOffice: Windows 10/8/7, Linux, Mac OS X, Android (only for viewing documents)
+Platforms supported by LibreOffice: Windows, Linux, macOS, Android (only for viewing documents)